Dayton Attorneys Handle Child Support Issues

 Ohio’s ongoing advocacy of child support

-Current Ohio laws provide the following supportive measures where child support is concerned:
+Current Ohio laws and House Bill 366 provide the following measures where child support is concerned:

-- Child support is completely separate from visitations in the eyes of the law.
+- Child support is completely separate from visitation in the eyes of the law.

 - The court may order either or both parents to support their children, without regard to marital misconduct.